Ming0818/Speech-Lab/Lab2/Readme.md

 And the sum of each time step is 1.
 When we sum over both states and time steps, the result is: ```70.9999999998```, which is nearly 71 and the same length of the observation sequence.
 Because for each time step, the sum of the posteriors are 1, so for 71 time steps, the overall sum is 71.

 ## 5.2 Retraining the emission probability distributions

+At last, since we concatenate the HMM models, we need to do the retraining to better fit the models with Baum–Welch algorithm, given a sequence of feature vectors and the array of state posteriors probabilities.

 We calculated the probablities according to the following formulas: